cscart/docs/en/user_guide/addons/vendor_debt_payout/index.rst

 Offer the Ability for Your Vendors to Pay Debts
 +++++++++++++++++++++++++++++++++++++++++++++++

-With the new add-on vendors can pay their debts at any point without any complications.
+With the new add-on, vendors can pay their debts at any point without any complications.
 All they have to do is enter an amount of money, and click the **Refill balance** button.
 Then vendors will be redirected to the сheckout page.
 All restrictions will be removed automatically once the debt is paid.

 .. image:: img/admin_panel_blocked.png
     :align: center